mosen/buildy/README.md

 `inspect`

-Log the output of the previous task (and any relevant information).
+Log the output of the previous task.

 ***